 # ATLAS: Task Management System

-ATLAS (Adaptive Task & Logic Automation System) is a task management system for LLM Agents.
+ATLAS (Adaptive Task & Logic Automation System) is a project, knowledge, and task management system for LLM Agents.

 ```